 - Land acquisition

 - Lobbying expenses

 - Conference registration

-- > Travel expenses
+- > Travel expenses (local mileage to complete project work is an allowable expense; lodging, air fare, per diem, etc. are not allowed).

 - Contingency funds

 - > Fines and penalties

 - Insurance

+- > Food and Drink

+- Maintenance (funds cannot be used to supplant general operating and maintenance of equipment and facilities, e.g. vessels, vehicles, and trailer maintenance)

 Selection Criteria:

 CCMP Action Plan Alignment (20)

-The proposed project should align with the PPBEP's draft CCMP Action Plan.
+The proposed project should align with the PPBEP's CCMP Action Plan.
 The proposal should explicitly state which Goals and Actions will be supported through the proposed work.
 Proposal categories are based off of the CCMP Action Plan.

 Project Approach (20)

 Applicant should describe in detail the project scope of work, need, objectives, and deliverables.
-Specifically, the strength of the program will be evaluated on the originality of the proposed project and the extent to which it addresses a need or provides a benefit to the systems.
-Another important measure of the strength of the proposal is the likelihood that the project will be successfully implemented.
+Specifically, the strength of the program will be evaluated on the organization and clarity of the proposal, likelihood that the project will be successfully implemented, and identification of clear metrics to assess progress.

 Estuary/Watershed Impact (25)

 The project's goal and objectives must explicitly state how the project will target watershed and/or bay issues that result in the restoration, enhancement, and/or protection of the bay systems and associated watersheds.

 Demonstration of Applicant Ability (10)

 The project team must have adequate education and/or experience to carry out the project design.
 The team must include the necessary personnel and expertise for the project as proposed.
 Responsibilities and division of labor should be designated.
 For projects planned on public lands or facilities, applicants must obtain permission for access to or use of those lands or facilities.
 Permission for use of private property not controlled by applicant also is required.

 Community Impact (15)

 Projects must demonstrate the community impact for the project.
 All proposals, regardless of scope, should reflect some measure of community support.
 Greater consideration will be given to projects that demonstrate clear impacts within underrepresented communities.

 Cost Justification (10)

 Cost justification requires that the proposal and the budget give enough detail to show that costs are appropriate to the scope of work.
 Reimbursement will be based on expenses assigned to cost categories in a budget that must be approved by the Estuary Program before a project begins.

 Selection Process:

-A Selection Committee comprised of one member of Estuary Program staff, two members of the Technical Committee, two members of the Education Committee, and two members of the Environmental Justice Committee will review and rank submitted proposals based on the selection criteria outlined above.
+A Selection Committee comprised of one member of Estuary Program staff and at least 6 members from the Program's Committees, will review and rank submitted proposals based on the selection criteria outlined above.
 To fund a variety of projects that cover multiple areas of the PPBEP Action Plan and geographic territory, the Selection Committee may select lower ranked projects over higher ranked projects based on the numeric ranking criteria as outlined above.
-The Committee will make a formal recommendation, by way of staff, to the Policy Board for approval of the shortlisted proposals.
-Any member serving on the Selection Committee will forfeit the right to submit or partner on a submitted Community Grant Proposal.
+The Committee retains the discretion to consider past performance of grant recipients.